vdbrink/vdbrink.github.io/elgato_stream_deck/stream_deck_button_actions.md

 On this page I share and explain the buttons I use on my Stream Deck, and how YOU can use them on your own Stream Deck to trigger tasks in your daily work as well.

-What do you want to use it for?
+What do you want to use it for?\
-To control your AI agents (Claude Code, Codex, Copilot), your IDE (IntelliJ, VS Code) or your video calls (Meet, Teams, Zoom)?
+Also like me to control your AI agents (Claude Code, Codex, Copilot), your IDE (IntelliJ, VS Code) and your video calls (Meet, Teams, Zoom)?
 What more?

 ---